Inflammatory bowel disease

 Inflammatory bowel disease (IBD), although occasionally used to encompass a variety of infective and purely inflammatory bowel conditions, usually refers to two idiopathic conditions:

-Indeterminate colitis is added to the list and represents approximately 6% of inflammatory bowel disease cases 2.
-It has features both on imaging and histologically which overlap both Crohn disease and ulcerative colitis.
+Indeterminate colitis is added to the list and represents ~6% of inflammatory bowel disease cases 2.
+It has features both on imaging and histologically that overlap both Crohn disease and ulcerative colitis.

 For specifics regarding the above listed dominating entities please refer to their separate articles.
 Other than sharing a common lack of understanding as to their underlying etiologies, they are separate entities with little overlap.

 - 1. Stein JH, Eisenberg JM.
 Internal medicine.
 Mosby Inc. (1998) ISBN:0815186983.
 Read it at Google Books - Find it at Amazon